-Prior to entering into the Credit Agreement (defined and described below), the Company had a credit agreement with its banking group (the "Prior Credit Agreement") which provided the Company with a \$150 million revolving credit facility and a \$100 million term loan.
-The Prior Credit Agreement was most recently amended on May 19, 2021 and had a maturity date of December 12, 2023.
+(tabular dollars and described below), the Company had a credit agreement with its banking group (the "Prior Credit Agreement") which provided the Company with a \$150 million revolving credit facility and a \$100 million term loan.
+The Prior Credit Agreement was most recently amended on May 19, 2021 and had a maturity date of December 12, 2023. shares in thousands, except per share data)

-On August 1, 2022, the Company entered into a new credit agreement (the "Credit Agreement") which replaced the Prior Credit Agreement and provides the Company with a \$190 million 5-year committed revolving credit facility and a \$125 million term loan with a balance of \$118 million as of September 30, 2023.
-The Credit Agreement permits the Company to borrow up to \$100 million in non-U.S. dollar currencies and to use up to \$ 20 million of the credit limit for the issuance of letters of credit.
+On August 1, 2022, the Company entered into a new credit agreement (the "Credit Agreement"), which replaced the Prior Credit Agreement and provides the Company with a \$190 million 5-year committed revolving credit facility and a \$125 million term loan with a balance of \$118 million as of September 30, 2023 March 31, 2024.
+The Credit Agreement permits the Company to borrow up to \$100 million in non-U.S. non-US dollar currencies and to use up to \$20 million of the credit limit for the issuance of letters of credit.
 Both the revolving line of credit and the term loan under the Credit Agreement have a maturity date of July 30, 2027.